-AB 2233 will expand California's MediCal Assisted Living Waiver (ALW) Program by:
+AB 2233 would have expanded California's MediCal Assisted Living Waiver (ALW) Program by:

 CARR extends our warmest congratulations to our Board of Director's member, Dr. Joaquin Anguera, for his recent appointment by Governor Brown to the California Commission on Aging.
 CARR has had the privilege of collaborating with Dr. Anguera for the past 7 years and knows firsthand how beneficial Dr. Anguera's experience and perspective will be to California's senior community.